iq-motion-control/iq-module-communication-doc/docs/tutorials/pwm_control_flight_controller.rst

     Communication Parameter

-.. warning:: **Known Bug:** In version 1.2.5 and earlier versions of the Control Center, there is a bug in the dropdown menu for the Communication parameter.
+.. warning:: **Known Bug:** In versions 1.2.5 and earlier versions of the Control Center, there is a bug in the dropdown menu for the Communication parameter.
 The numbering for options besides Autodetect was improperly configured.
     If you select a protocol from the list other than Autodetect, the module will actually be listening for the next protocol up in the list instead of what you selected.
 So in order to listen for PWM, you should select OneShot125.
-    This is addressed in version 1.2.6 and later of the Control Center.
+    This is addressed in versions 1.2.6 and later of the Control Center.

 FC 2D/3D Mode
 ##############
 This parameter tells the module if the flight controller wants it to operate in 2D mode (spinning in one direction) or 3D mode (able to spin in both directions).
-For more detail on what exactly these modes and how to configure the module to spin in both directions when receiving throttle commands, see the :ref:`manual_throttle` section of the Feature Reference Manual.
+For more details on these modes and how to configure the module's spinning behaviors, see the :ref:`manual_throttle` section of the Feature Reference Manual.
 **For this tutorial, 2D mode will be used for the sake of simplicity**.
 Set the *FC 2D/3D Mode* parameter to *2D* as shown below.

 .. figure:: ../_static/tutorial_images/pwm_flight_controller/control_center_fc_mode.png